A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Observations

 The Neil Gehrels Swift Observatory (hereafter \citealp[\textit{Swift};][]{Gehrels2004}) began observations of the field of SN2019szu on the 21st November 2019 using the UV Optical Telescope \citep[UVOT;][]{Roming2005}.
 SN2019szu was detected in all 6 optical/UV UVOT filters.
 Summed images were created by combining individual exposures taken during observations.
 Source counts were extracted from these summed images using a source region of 5" radius.
 Background counts were extracted using a circular region of radius 20" located in a source-free region.
 The count rates were obtained from the image lists using the {\it Swift} tool {\tt uvotsource}.
 The count rates were then converted to AB magnitudes using the UVOT photometric zero points \citep{Poole2008, Breeveld2011}.

-Data were also collected from the ZTF forced photometry server \citep{Masci2019} and the ATLAS forced photometry server \citep{Tonry2018, Smith2020, Shingles2021}.
+Data were also collected from the ZTF forced photometry server \citep{Masci2019} and the ATLAS forced photometry server \citep{Tonry2018, Smith2020, Shingles2021}, both of which are performed on difference images.
 ZTF $g$, $r$, and ATLAS $c$ band data points were binned together in a daily cadence whereas the $o$ band data were binned together every 2 days to reduce noise.

 Following the discovery of SN2019szu, we examined forced photometry at the location of the SN in Pan-STARRS1 and Pan-STARRS2 images obtained in survey mode \citep{2016arXiv161205560C} from MJD 57362 (2015-12-06) onwards.
 Typically, $4\times45$ second exposures are obtained in survey mode in one of $w$, $i$ or $z$ filters on any given night, and photometric calibration and difference imaging is performed via the image processing pipeline \citep[IPP;][]{2020ApJS..251....3M}.
 The $w$ filter is a broadband composite $g+r+i$, with measured AB magnitudes roughly equivalent to those in the $r$ band.
 The individual measurements for each nightly quad were stacked in order to improve signal to noise, and to obtain deeper upper limits in case of a non-detection.